-- At COP26, the UAE became the first Gulf country to commit to reach net zero emissions by 2050.
-During the conference, the UAE and US launched the Agriculture Innovation Mission for Climate (AIM for Climate), an initiative that accelerates innovation and research and development in agriculture and food systems in order to spur low-carbon growth and enhance food security.
+- At COP26 in November 2021, the UAE became the first Gulf country to commit to reach net zero emissions by 2050.
+During the conference, the UAE and US launched the Agriculture Innovation Mission for Climate (AIM for Climate), a coalition of 42 countries that accelerates innovation and research and development in agriculture and food systems in order to spur low-carbon growth and enhance food security.
 Learn more about AIM for Climate.

 - UAE Minister of Climate Change and Environment HE Mariam Almheiri and US Agriculture Secretary Tom Vilsack led the first AIM for Climate ministerial meeting in February 2022.
 AIM for Climate partners set a goal of doubling investment in climate-smart agriculture and food systems innovation to $8 billion by November 2022.

-- In 2020, Masdar acquired a 50 percent stake in three utility-scale wind farms in Nebraska and Texas and five photovoltaic solar projects in California, totaling 689 MW of solar and 75 MW of lithium-ion battery energy storage to help power local communities.
+- In 2019, UAE company Masdar invested in renewable energy projects in the United States for the first time, acquiring wind farms in New Mexico and Texas.
+Building on this, in 2020 Masdar announced a second investment that supported the development of eight clean energy projects comprising 1.6 GW across the US.
+This includes three utility-scale wind farms in Nebraska, Texas and New Mexico and five photovoltaic solar projects in California, totaling 689 MW of solar and 75 MW of lithium-ion battery energy storage to help power local communities.

 - The Massachusetts Institute of Technology (MIT) played a key role in the establishment and development of the Masdar Institute of Science and Technology, a graduate institute dedicated to renewable energy research that is today part of Khalifa University.